athrvk/InternTask/README.md

 This project uses a live weather api and updates the temperature of user given city at a regular interval.

 ## Features
--> Based on the concept of Object Oriented Programing
+-> Implemented on the concept of Object Oriented Programing (Classes, Objects)

 -> New cities can be added dynamically by entering it in the next empty cell in column A